Sylius/Sylius/docs/cookbook/disabling-order-confirmation-email.rst

 This is a complicated situation, because we need to be precise what is our expected result:

-* to disable that email in the system completely,
+* `to disable that email in the system completely <#disabling-the-email-in-the-configuration>`_,
-* to send a different email on the complete action of an order instead of the order confirmation email,
+* `to send a different email on the complete action of an order instead of the order confirmation email <#disabling-the-listener-responsible-for-that-action>`_,
-* to send the order confirmation email in a different moment.

 Below a few ways to disable that email are presented: